BigMurph619/Murphleague-2026-T2-Firered-Murphmon-Spring-Edition-/README.md

 # Tourney Details

-T2 is hosted by [BigMurph619](https://www.twitch.tv/bigmurph619).
+T2 is hosted by [BigMurph619](https://www.twitch.tv/bigmurph619) (subject to change).
 Dates: March 5th 11:59 PM EST - March 22nd 11:59 PM EST. Sign up deadline is March 13th with details on tourney sign up available in the MurphVerse Discord.

 > You must be in the [MurphVerse discord](https://discord.gg/fNX4geCU) and all seeds must be live for the entire run and have a VOD available.
 Murphleague tourneys are free to enter and open to all entrants unless previously banned.